Is Compers News worth the money?

 So what about the Editor?
 Well, if you think I live and breathe competitions, you should meet Steve Middleton!
 Steve has been comping enthusiastically since the 1970s and works tirelessly to find prize promotions with low entry numbers – his expertise is in tracking down purchase-necessary and instant win promotions as soon as they hit the shelves, and these are shared on Chatterbox and in the magazine.

 Why do we still need a printed magazine?
 Even in a world of Kindles, tablets and mobile devices, people still love reading paper books and magazines.
 When I published SuperLucky Secrets as an eBook version, over a hundred people contacted me asking for a paperback version!
 It seems compers still enjoy highlighting, bookmarking and ticking things off lists.
 And that’s why Compers News is still so popular – even if people access the digital version, the paper edition is so easy to slip into a handbag to flick through on the bus!

 At almost £5 a month, a subscription to Compers News is expensive.
 If you’re a frugal comper, and trying to keep the hobby free – then by all means stick with free listings sites, and enter comps on Facebook, Twitter and Instagram.
 Of course, you can also visit my blog, subscribe to my newsletter and join my Lucky Learners Facebook group for free too.

 However, if you are dedicated to comping, have time to log onto Chatterbox regularly, and are happy to spend money on promotional products, stamps and text messages then I think you’ll enjoy Compers News very much, and Yes, it is worth the money!

-Please note that this is my SuperLucky affiliate link – it’s the same price as you’ll find elsewhere on the internet, but I get a percentage of the subscription cost as a referral bonus.
+Please note that this is my SuperLucky affiliate link and I get a small fee as a referral bonus.